Imran Khan talks to Vladimir Putin; praises the Russian president for his "strong statement" against Islamophobia - ExBulletin

 He reiterated the government’s determination to quickly realize the Pakistan Stream gas pipeline project, which is being developed with the help of Russia.

-Khan and Putin agreed to strengthen bilateral cooperation in different fields, step up high-level exchanges and keep in close contact on Afghanistan-related issues, according to the statement.
+Khan and Putin agreed to enhance bilateral cooperation in different fields, step up high-level exchanges and keep in close contact on Afghanistan-related issues, according to the statement.

 Khan also said a peaceful and stable Afghanistan was essential for regional stability.
 He said Afghanistan was facing serious humanitarian and economic challenges and that the support of the international community to the Afghan people at this critical juncture remained vitally important.

-According to a report by the Pakistan Observer newspaper, last December Putin, during his annual press conference, said that insults to the Prophet are a “violation of religious freedom and a violation of the sacred feelings of people who profess Islam. “.
+According to a report by the Pakistan Observer newspaper, last December Putin in his annual press conference said that insulting the Prophet is a violation of religious freedom and a violation of the sacred feelings of people who profess Islam.

 The Russian president stressed that such acts trigger extremist reprisals, citing as an example the attack on the editorial staff of Charlie Hebdo magazine in Paris after it published blasphemous sketches of the Prophet, according to the report.